Safety Management Systems Bore Most Employees

 1. Make SMS Activities Applicable and Specific to Their Job.

-Whenever your aviation SMS training becomes too broad and designed to cover every area of the company, the employees will think that it doesn’t apply to them or to their role, especially if it is a large company.
+Whenever your aviation SMS training becomes too broad and designed to cover every area of the company, the employees will think that it doesn’t apply to them or their role, especially if it is a large company.
 Customize safety programs and the associated SMS training courses to each department’s specific jobs.

 Common sense dictates that employees will increase participation in SMS programs whenever they can see how they benefit.